Ashira-y/Bootcamp-Projects/Poised Task Manager (using MySQL)/README.txt

 For this task we were tasked with creating a task-management system for a construction company called 'Poised'.
-The projects works with MySQLin order to create a management system.
-Projects are either written or updated on the database.
+The projects uses MySQL.
+Projects are either written, updated or removed from the database.

 A user is displayed a menu where they can either:
 -	Display all projects